What are the fabrics used for tailoring James&Co outerwear?

 Fortunately since 2012 there have been technological innovations leading to the development of alternative leather fabrics eliminating DMF and which are sustainable and eco-friendly.
 One of these innovations is water-based PU (WBPU) and it is the fabric which James&Co has switched to.

-Vegan leather fabric made without chemicals - 'sustainable leather'
+Vegan leather fabric made without chemicals - 'eco friendly alternative leather'

 In 2018 James&Co was introduced to an artificial leather fabric that was developed switching from DMF-based polyurethane production to a water-based process (WBPU).
 In WBPU, water is the medium used to create foamed polyurethane dispersions as the coating material for the underlying fabric, so it's eco-friendly and harmless to the human body.